British, b. 1964, Lincolnshire, United Kingdom, based in London, United Kingdom

-Vasilis Avramidis graduated from Central Saint Martins School of Art and Design with an MA in Fine Art in 2011.
-Avramidis was shortlisted for the Salon Art Prize 2011 and his work has been collected by University of the Arts London.
-Avramidis has exhibited widely within the UK and in Greece.
+Vasilis Avramidis b.1981 Greece.
+Graduated from Central Saint Martins School of Art and Design with an MA in Fine Art in 2011.
+Avramidis' work has featured in Metro (UK), Sunday Telegraph (UK), Idol magazine (UK), Hi Fructose (LA), Rooms Magazine (UK), Juxtapose Magazine, Yatzer, Beautiful/Decay, Arrested Motion among many other publications.
+Avramidis was also shortlisted for the Salon Art Prize 2011.
+His work is exhibited internationally and collected by University of the Arts London and private collectors in UK, Greece, USA, Australia and Japan.

 Benjamin Buckley is a London based artist that graduated from Camberwell College of Art, University of the Arts, London with a BA in Painting.
 Will Ramsey, Founder of The Affordable Art Fair selected Avramidis as one of the top ten emerging artist to watch in the Metro, UK (2013).

 Greg Eason graduated from Norwich University College of Art in 2009.
 Greg was selected to exhibit at the AAF Recent Graduates’ Exhibition, London (2009), and has since exhibited in various group shows and art fairs in London, and internationally, including New York City, Brussels, Glasgow, Leuven, Amsterdam and Singapore.
 He has also held solo shows in the UK and the USA.
 Please see Profile PDF for more details.
 Please contact us to enquire about commissioning work.